| CloserLook > John > John 5: 1-16 |

 I'm sure many

-of you have heard about the dynamic preacher by the name of Chuck
+of you have heard about the dynamic preacher by the name of Chuck Swindoll.

 You wouldn't

-call him a man of slow speech would you?
+call him a man of slow speech, would you?

-Did you know, that as a child, he had a terrible problem with stuttering?
+that as a child, he had a terrible problem with stuttering?

 Obviously, a